You are here

-A pathology where there is decreased level of thyroid hormone in the blood with symptoms or signs of hypothyroidism.
+In this condition there is a decreased level of thyroid hormone in the blood, resulting in symptoms or signs (of hypothyroidism).
 If the decrease in thyroid hormone is due to a thyroid problem it is called primary hypothyroidism, and if it is due to insufficient stimulation of the thyroid gland caused by disease of the pituitary gland or hypothalamus it is called central (secondary or tertiary) hypothyroidism.
 One of the common cuases of hypothyroidism is Hashimoto's thyroiditis.
 This condition is covered by a separate SOP and is excluded from the hypothyroidism SOP.
 Hypothyroidism as a manifestation of Graves disease is covered by the Graves disease SOP.

 The appropriate specialist is an endocrinologist.

 Additional diagnoses covered by SOP